cpaules/ISS-Visible/README.md

 # ISS-Visible
-Performs calculations based on given location and ISS trajectory data to determine if the ISS is visible for a range of time
+Performs calculations based on given input data to determine if the ISS is visible for a range of time

+Necessary input data:
+ISS trajectory, user's longitude, latitude, and elevation.

-Use ISS trajectory from:
+Find updated ISS trajectory properties from: https://spaceflight.nasa.gov/realdata/sightings/SSapplications/Post/JavaSSOP/orbit/ISS/SVPOST.html
-https://spaceflight.nasa.gov/realdata/sightings/SSapplications/Post/JavaSSOP/orbit/ISS/SVPOST.html